Medically reviewed by Drugs.com. Last updated on Jul 2, 2019.

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

 • Patient may experience urine discoloration, headache, nausea, vomiting, diarrhea, muscle spasms, joint pain, muscle pain, or abdominal pain.
-Have patient report immediately to prescriber signs of infection, signs of liver problems (dark urine, fatigue, lack of appetite, nausea, abdominal pain, light-colored stools, vomiting, or jaundice), signs of kidney problems (urinary retention, hematuria, change in amount of urine passed, or weight gain), signs of a severe pulmonary disorder (lung or breathing problems like difficulty breathing, shortness of breath, or a cough that is new or worse), tachycardia, severe dizziness, passing out, flushing, blue/gray skin discoloration, burning or numbness feeling, seizures, bruising, bleeding, severe injection site irritation, vision changes, or hearing impairment (HCAHPS).
+Have patient report immediately to prescriber signs of infection, signs of liver problems (dark urine, fatigue, lack of appetite, nausea, abdominal pain, light-colored stools, vomiting, or yellow skin), signs of kidney problems (unable to pass urine, blood in the urine, change in amount of urine passed, or weight gain), signs of a severe pulmonary disorder (lung or breathing problems like difficulty breathing, shortness of breath, or a cough that is new or worse), fast heartbeat, severe dizziness, passing out, flushing, blue/gray skin discoloration, burning or numbness feeling, seizures, bruising, bleeding, severe injection site irritation, vision changes, or trouble hearing (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.